The Biofil Digester

 Designed for a lifespan of 20 years with an assumed maximum household size of 15 users per day.

 Effluent Quality Analysis was performed by CSIR Water Research Institute.
-Analysis results in the linked pdf tested (2) Biofil systems for the following parameters: pH, conductivity, BOD, COD, temperature, ortho-phosphate, nitrate as nitrogen, ammonium as nitrogen, and nitrite.
+Analysis results for the Biofil systems for the following parameters: pH, conductivity, BOD, COD, temperature, ortho-phosphate, nitrate as nitrogen, ammonium as nitrogen, and nitrite.
 Influent concentrations are unknown.
+The analysis results showed that levels for pH, Cond., BOD, and COD met EPA Guidelines.

 The Biofil Digester can be paired with a hand-washing station which uses the greywater from hand-washing to flush the toilet.
 This design reduces water use and promotes hand-washing by requiring greywater to flush the toilet.